AI prompts

 ## Further Documentation

-See the full [docs](https://verifiers.readthedocs.io/en/latest/) for more info, including:
+See the full [docs](https://verifiers.readthedocs.io/en/latest/) for more information.

 ## Contributions